AMcAnerney/Arduino-F007th-Sketches/README.md

 Correctly identifies positive and negative temperature values for up to 8 channels.

-Correctly identifies humidity values for up to 8 channels 8 channels.
+Correctly identifies humidity values for up to 8 channels.

 Prints data for all channels to the serial port every 5 minutes.